Achille1994/Algorithm-for-a-Dog-Identification-App/README.md

 - if a dog is detected in the image, return the predicted breed.
 - if a human is detected in the image, return the resembling dog breed.
 - if neither is detected in the image, provide output that indicates an error.

+## Assess the Dog Detector¶
+Question:

+- What percentage of the images in human_files_short have a detected dog?
+- What percentage of the images in dog_files_short have a detected dog?

+Answer:
+- percentage of the first 100 images in human_files have a detected dog is : 0.0%
+- percentage of the first 100 images in dog_files have a detected dog is : 100.0%

+## Assess the Human Face Detector
+Question :

+- What percentage of the first 100 images in human_files have a detected human face?
+- What percentage of the first 100 images in dog_files have a detected human face?

+Answer:
+- percentage of the first 100 images in human_files have a detected human face is : 100.0%
+- percentage of the first 100 images in dog_files have a detected human face is :11.0%